 Review and Check-In conversations are key components of a comprehensive performance management strategy and can yield actionable insights to drive your employees' growth.
-To learn more about the 3 Review Types, you can skip ahead here.

 Designing the Right Review

 As you think about building your review or check-in for your people, you may be tempted to start researching what questions to put into your review form, after all, that *is* a key deliverable.

 But before you get too deep into thinking about the right survey questions to ask, think through what you're trying to accomplish so that your survey questions can serve the right purpose.

 - We want employees and managers to have more frequent feedback conversations

 - We want employees to know where they stand

 - We want managers to have a holistic understanding of how each employee is doing

 - We want employees and managers to have alignment on goals